Independent Study Ratio CalculationsInstructions, examples, and worksheets for calculating independent study ratios.

 Course-Based Independent Study (CBIS)

-Beginning in 2015–16, the new course-based independent study program is available.
+Beginning in 2015-16, the new course-based independent study program is available.
 CBIS is a separate independent study program with requirements that differ from the traditional independent study program.
-CBIS attendance is tracked separately, and must have its own independent study ratio calculation.
-Please refer to Education Code sections 51749.5–51749.6 for information on CBIS.
+CBIS average daily attendance is tracked and reported separately, and must have its own independent study ratio calculation.
+Please refer to Education Code sections 51749.5 – 51749.6 for information on CBIS.

 Below are the links to the independent study ratio instructions and calculation spreadsheets: